Kailoren/EDMM/README.md

 ## 4. Using it while mining

-1. Fly to a ring and DSS-scan it if you want mineral hotspots detected — the plugin picks this up passively from the journal, no need to fully map the whole planet.
+1. FFly to a ring and DSS it to detect the mineral hotspots.
+The plugin picks this up passively from the journal when you scan the ring.
 2. If the ring has one or more known hotspots, press **Select Mineral** to open the picker in your browser.
 It'll show a Laser Mining / Core Mining column pair for every ring you've scanned at that body, with known minerals highlighted in green.